 - the Letter of Confirmation (LoC): filled out online by the network coordinator at the host institution

 - the Mobility Report: filled out online by the scholarship holder

-- 15 June for the autumn term
+- 15 June for the Fall term (first semester)

-- 31 October for the spring term
+- 31 October for the Winter and Spring terms (second semester)

 B. As a freemover

 Who freemovers are?
 If your university isn't member of a network or you would like to go a university outside a network, you can join the CEEPUS programme only for the second semester (Winter and Spring term at CEU).
 You need two documents: a Letter of Acceptance from the host institution and a Letter of Recommendation from two different teachers of your university.
 You can download both of them from the CEEPUS website after the registration